-Symptom Possible Cause Action er All buttons and switches are disabled.
+Symptom Possible Cause Action All buttons and switches are disabled.
 Circuit problem caused by electrostatic charge, impact, etc. while the camera was connected to another device.
 Remove the battery from the camera, reinsert it, and then try again.
 Monitor screen is off.
 USB communication is in progress.
 After confirming that the computer is not accessing camera memory, disconnect the USB cable.
-Cannot transfer files over a USB connection.
+Other Cannot transfer files over a USB connection.
+Camera is not set securely on the USB cradle.
 USB cable is not connected securely.
 USB driver is not installed.
 Camera is turned off.
-1) Check all connections.
-2) Install the USB driver on your computer (page 189).
-3) Turn on the camera.
-Other Display language setting screen appears when the camera is turned on.
+1) Check the connection between the camera and USB cradle.
+2) Check all connections.
+3) Install the USB driver on your computer (page 192).
+4) Press the [USB] button on the USB cradle.
+TO OH Display language setting screen appears when the camera is turned on.
 Camera's display language, Home city, date style, date and time, and other settings have not been configured.
 A problem with the camera's built-in memory management area.
-1) Check the settings (page 46).
-2) Perform the reset operation to initialize the camera's setup (page 123).
+1) Check the settings (page 47).
+2) Perform the reset operation to initialize the camera's setup (page 125).
 After that, configure each setting.
 If the language selection screen does not re-appear when you turn the camera on, it means that the camera's built-in memory management area has been restored.
 If the same message appears after you turn power back on, contact your retailer or a CASIO service center.